Frequently Asked Questions

 Can Powder Coated Wheels Be Laser Engraved?

-The process of laser engraving does generate heat, and some formulations may not stand up so well when being laser engraved.
+The process of laser engraving does generate heat, and some coating formulations may not stand up as well as others when being laser engraved.

 What Wheel Sizes Can Be Engraved?

-The smallest wheel diameter that can be processed in our Laser Workstation is 14" (35.56cm).
+The smallest wheel diameter that we have tested in our Laser Workstation is 15" (35.56cm).

-The largest wheel diameter that can be processed in our Laser Workstation is currently 32" (381.28cm).
+There is no upper limit with the largest wheel diameter size that can be processed, but the largest size that we have tested in our Laser Workstation is 32" (381.28cm).

 There are two components that have a direct effect on how small, or how large of a work piece your machine will be able to handle: